Last Updated on 22/05/2023 by mwillerich

 The other part of Hastings’s history is linked to the sea.
 The town surprisingly doesn’t have a port.
 They have tried many times to build a fishing port without success as they were systematically destroyed by storms.
 So instead of a port, what you will find in Hastings is the Slade.
 The name comes from the Saxon word for ‘landing place’.

 Since Hastings has no harbour, boats are dragged daily from the sea to the shingle beach.
 This means that the boats can’t be either too big or too heavy.
-Don’t be surprise if you see tractors!
+Don’t be surprised if you see tractors!

 Walking along Rock-a-Nore Road, you will see tall, black wooden huts, which are “net huts”.
 They go back to the 19th century and use to serve as weatherproof storage for nets and other fishing gear.

-The small area of Stade is packed with interesting museums and gallery worth visiting.
+The small area of Stade is packed with interesting museums and galleries worth visiting.
 The Hastings Fishermen’s Museum was the first we came across.
 Constructed in 1956, it takes visitors along the history of Hastings’ connection to fishing.
 Entry is free but you can donate to help preserve it.
 Continuing on the maritime theme, there is the unusual and rather interesting Shipwreck Museum where you can find artefacts of ships that went down in the English Channel.

 Lovers of contemporary art will love Jerwood Gallery.
 The gallery opened in 2012 displays modern British art.
 The modern building with a black facade copying the net huts stands out nicely with its roof terrace.